 However you serve them, pickled strawberries are gorgeous, intriguing, and mostly easy.
 Take a batch to your next barbecue or make some for yourself and just dig in with a fork.
 If you try them, I’d love to know what you think and how you served them.

-- Place strawberries in a 1-qt. or two 1-pint heatproof jars.
-Bring vinegar, sugar, salt, and ⅔ cup water to a boil in a small saucepan over medium heat, stirring to dissolve sugar and salt.
+- Place 1 pound strawberries in a 1-qt. or two 1-pint heatproof jars.
+Bring 1 ½ cups vinegar, 6 Tablespoons sugar, 2 Tablespoons salt, and ⅔ cup water to a boil in a small saucepan over medium heat, stirring to dissolve sugar and salt.
 Pour over strawberries.
 Let cool; cover and chill.

 - Ready to serve in one hour but the pickling intensifies over several days.
 They're equally delicious either way.
 If appearance matters, the strawberries will start to lose their bright color after 24 hours but are still perfectly fine.